 The principal risk identified is anything that would prevent the Commission from discharging its statutory duties in respect of notified processions and related protests.
-The highest ranking risks relate to our infrastructure, including provision and maintenance of IT systems, financial risks due to increased costs and protection of information.
-The current political landscape is challenging with no functioning Executive or Assembly.
-The Commission continues to monitor these political outworkings and any impacts they may have on its work.
+The highest-ranking risks relate to our infrastructure, including provision and maintenance of IT systems, financial risks due to increased costs and protection of information.
 We will continue to engage with all stakeholders to encourage them to adhere to their obligations as per the Public Processions (Northern Ireland) Act 1998.